peteroupc/html3dutil/doc/tutorial-glmath.md

 * <a href="MathUtil.md#MathUtil.vec3length">MathUtil.vec3length</a> - Finds a 3-element vector's length.
 * <a href="MathUtil.md#MathUtil.vec4length">MathUtil.vec4length</a> - Finds a 4-element vector's length.

-Note that due to rounding error, normalizing a vector with an `H3DU.Math` method might not necessarily result in a vector with a length of 1.
+Note that due to rounding error, normalizing a vector with a `MathUtil` method might not necessarily result in a vector with a length of 1.

 <a id=Matrices></a>